 Do you have a favorite photo of your pet you want to turn into a work of art?
 Award-winning quilter Barbara Yates Beasley can teach you a low-tech pattern design technique that, when combined with raw-edged appliqué, can turn any photograph into a fun and eye-catching quilt.
-This day and a half class will have you well on the way to creating your own work of art that you can then finish quilting at home.
+This three day class will have you well on the way to creating your own work of art that you can then finish quilting at home or even leave un-stitched if you prefer.

 If pets are not your area of interest bring a photo of a flower or other object.
 Think Georgia O’Keeffe size flower.